junjhon12/skillsbuild/watsonx/watsonx-lab.md

 # Summary

 At the end of this lab, you will be able to open a new Prompt Lab session and navigate the watsonx.ai interface, including selecting and experimenting with different foundation models.
 You will understand the importance of prompt engineering and how to modify prompts familiar with zero-shot, one-shot, and few-shot prompting techniques and how to use them effectively.
 Additionally, you will learn to adjust inference parameters such as temperature, top P, and top K to influence model outputs.
-You will also be able to generate structured outputs like lists and JSON, and use stop sequences to control model generation.
+You will also be able to generate structured outputs like lists, and use stop sequences to control model generation.
 Finally, you will know how to save prompts and prompt sessions, and understand the importance of testing model outputs, especially for code-based tasks.

 <a name="task01"></a>